 Begin by looking at your current payment infrastructure, processes, and systems to identify potential vulnerabilities and areas for improvement.
-Determine the types of sensitive data your business handles and where it is stored, processed, and transmitted.
+Determine the types of sensitive data that your business handles and where it is stored, processed, and transmitted.

 2. Understand compliance requirements

-Familiarize yourself with the standards and regulations that govern your industry, such as PCI DSS, and determine your business’s specific compliance requirements based on the markets where you operate.
+Familiarise yourself with the standards and regulations that govern your industry, such as PCI DSS, and determine your business’s specific compliance requirements based on the markets where you operate.
 Make sure that you understand the security controls and practices mandated by these standards.

 3. Develop security policies and procedures

-4. Put security measures in place
+4. Put in place security measures

-Based on your risk assessment and compliance requirements, implement appropriate security measures, such as encryption, tokenization, strong authentication, and firewall configurations.
-Choose secure payment gateways and work with PCI DSS–compliant vendors to streamline compliance efforts.
+Based on your risk assessment and compliance requirements, implement appropriate security measures, such as encryption, tokenisation, strong authentication, and firewall configurations.
+Choose secure payment gateways and work with PCI DSS-compliant vendors to streamline compliance efforts.

 5. Monitor systems and perform stress tests